codio-c5/c5-unit2-public-key-cryptography-lab/.guides/content/Part-2--Encryption-1aa6.md

-Upon receiving your partner’s public key via email, you can send encrypted messages to him/her over a public channel (the Internet).
+Upon receiving your partners public key via email, you can send encrypted messages to him/her over a public channel (the Internet).

 On the left we have opened up a file `message.txt`.
 Write your full name and a message for your partner in this file.